andreapiciuolo-dot/windpower-modena/README.md

 The complete write-up, with all the figures explained in order, is here:
 [**report/Modena_Wind_Turbine_Report.pdf**](report/Modena_Wind_Turbine_Report.pdf) (opens in
 GitHub's PDF viewer).
-An editable Word version sits next to it in the `report/` folder.
+An editable Word version is availibe next to it in the `report/` folder.

 ## What's inside